April 27

 Inside a PIC: The coil is small compared to the entire cooking surface--yet you are not limited to cooking with pans equal to or smaller than the burner diameter.

-And no matter how great a pan is, you're always going to have some hotter areas where the burner directly touches it, whatever the heat source.
+No matter how great a pan is, you're always going to have some hotter areas where the burner directly touches it, whatever the heat source.

 The point is that burner size isn't really all that big a deal.
 When you read reviews, you'll see a lot of complaints about "small burner size" being a problem, but that is a misunderstanding of the real issue, which is actually the pulsing we talked about above.
-Between poor quality cookware and inadequate heat pulsing, hot and cold spots can really be a problem.
+Between poor quality cookware and inadequate heat pulsing, hot and cold spots can be a problem.
 But with decent cookware and decent heating capabilities, uneven heating is rarely any more of a problem than it is on a gas hob.

 Do you have to stir food to distribute heat evenly?
 Do you have to wait for the pan to reach heat equilibrium?
 Sure you do.
 But this is true for all cooking technology.
 It's unfair to single out induction when induction is not the real problem; the physics of heat transfer is.